Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 How To Get Around Belfast

-Belfast City Airport – Some low cost airlines fly into George Best Belfast City Airport which is really close to the city (hence the name).
-A taxi costs approx £8 and takes about 10 minutes.
-The buses from the airport are number 600 and run every 20 minutes during peak times into Europa Buscentre.
+Belfast City Airport – Some low-cost airlines fly into George Best Belfast City Airport which is really close to the city (hence the name).
+A taxi costs approx £15 and takes about 10 minutes.
+The buses from the airport are line number 600 and run every 20 minutes during peak times into Europa Buscentre.
 The cost is £3 for a single ticket.
 From Belfast City Airport you can also reach Derry (known as Londonderry), by Airporter which goes from outside the airport.

 Belfast International Airport – The international airport is 18 miles outside of Belfast.
 The Airport Express 300 bus runs from opposite the terminal exit into the Europa Buscentre, Templepatrick, and Royal Avenue.
-It takes up to 40 minutes and costs £7.50 one way.
-If you are travelling onto Londonderry or Lisburn there is an Ulsterbus and Airporter bus to both places.
-Taxis are available from outside the airport exit and costs approx £45 into the city.
+It takes up to 45 minutes and costs from £12 one way.
+If you are travelling onto Londonderry or Lisburn there is a Ulsterbus and Airporter bus to both places.
+Taxis are available from outside the airport exit and costs approx £50 into the city.

 How good is Belfast for solos?
 Belfast still has the Irish charm without the tourist vibe and expense of Dublin.
 The locals are friendly and I felt really safe.
 I definitely recommend visiting.